Art of the payments possible: 9 Embedded Finance use cases

 Inspired by Ryan

 I’ve often thought about the potential of the app -> restaurant -> takeaway -> customer payment workflow while eating pizza on a Saturday night.
-The main use case which is currently solved by most acquirer services is the payment between customer and restaurant, where the takeaway app sits outside of the flow of funds.
+The main use case which is currently solved by most acquirer services is the payment between the customer and restaurant, where the takeaway app sits outside of the flow of funds.
 Separately, the restaurant needs to pay out suppliers and staff and often from the same local customer collection accounts.

-What if a takeaway software provider could become the accounts and payments platform for the restaurants?
-It would create a single, consolidated financial hub where restaurants could collect into designated collection accounts (as many as they want) while also offering tailored-to-sector pay out functionality to allow my favourite pizza restaurant to buy its delicious San Marzano tomatoes from Italy - holding and paying in Euros for favourable terms.
+What if a takeaway software provider could become the accounts and payments platform for restaurants?
+It would create a single, consolidated financial hub where restaurants could collect into designated collection accounts (as many as they want) while also offering tailored-to-sector payout functionality to allow my favourite pizza restaurant to buy its delicious San Marzano tomatoes from Italy - holding and paying in Euros for favourable terms.